 Party B and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:

-(A) Party B is not a Defaulting Party and its Credit Support Provider has a Credit Rating from S&P and the lowest Credit Rating for its is “BBB-“ or higher by S&P.
+(A) Party B is not a Defaulting Party and its Credit Support Provider has a Credit Rating of at least “BBB-“ by S&P and Baa3 by Moody’s.

 (B) Posted Collateral may only be held in the following jurisdictions: Any jurisdiction in the United States.

-(C) In the event that the Custodian holds Posted Collateral, the long-term unsubordinated unsecured debt of the Custodian is rated at least A by Standard & Poors, a division of The McGraw-Hill Companies, Inc. (or any successor thereto) and at least A2 by Moody’s Investors Service, Inc. (or any successor thereto).
+(C) In the event that the Custodian holds Posted Collateral, the long-term unsubordinated unsecured debt of the Custodian is rated at least A by S&P and at least A2 by Moody’s.

-Initially, the Custodian for Party B is Party B.
+Initially, the Custodian for Party B is none.

 (ii) Use of Posted Collateral.
-The provisions of Paragraph 6(c) will apply to Party A and Party B, provided, however, that if a party is not eligible to hold Posted Collateral pursuant to Paragraph 13(g)(i) (such party shall be the “Downgraded Party” and the event that caused it to be ineligible to hold Posted Collateral shall be a “Credit Rating Event”, then:
+The provisions of Paragraph 6(c) will apply to Party A and Party B, provided, however, that if a party or its Custodian, if any, is not eligible to hold Posted Collateral pursuant to Paragraph 13(g)(i) (such party shall be the “Downgraded Party” and the event that caused it to be ineligible to hold Posted Collateral shall be a “Credit Rating Event”), then:

 the provisions of Paragraph 6(c) will not apply with respect to the Downgraded Party as the Secured Party; and

-the Downgraded Party shall be required to deliver (or cause to be delivered) not later than the close of business on the second Local Business Day following such Credit Rating Event all Posted Collateral in its possession or held on its behalf to a commercial bank or trust company organized under the law of the United States or a political subdivision thereof, with a Credit Rating of at least “A-“ in the case of S&P or “A3” in the case of Moody’s (“Qualified Institution”), approved by the non-Downgraded Party (which approval shall not be unreasonably withheld) to a segregated, safekeeping or custody account (“Collateral Account”) within such Qualified Institution with the title of the Collateral Account indicating that the property contained therein is being held as posted Collateral for the Downgraded Party.
+the Downgraded Party shall be required to deliver (or cause its Custodian, if any, to be delivered) not later than the close of business on the second Local Business Day following such Credit Rating Event all Posted Collateral in its possession or held on its behalf to a commercial bank or trust company organized under the law of the United States or a political subdivision thereof, with a Credit Rating of at least “A“ in the case of S&P and “A2” in the case of Moody’s (“Qualified Institution”), approved by the non-Downgraded Party (which approval shall not be unreasonably withheld) to a segregated, safekeeping or custody account (“Collateral Account”) within such Qualified Institution with the title of the Collateral Account indicating that the property contained therein is being held as posted Collateral for the Downgraded Party.
 The Qualified Institution shall serve as Custodian with respect to the Posted Collateral in the Collateral Account, and shall hold such Posted Collateral in accordance with the terms of this Annex and for the security interest of the Downgraded Party and, subject to such security interest, for the ownership of the non-Downgraded Party.

 (iii) For purposes of Section 5(a)(iii) of this Agreement, failure by a party to comply with any of the obligations under this Paragraph 13(g) will constitute an Event of Default with respect to such party if the failure continues for two (2) Local Business Days after notice of the failure is given to that party.